motocurrency/motocoin/README.md

  strong reason to support Motocoin.
 Portions of these coins will be used for bounties and giveaways.

-For more information, as well as an immediately useable, binary version of the Motocoin client sofware, see http://www.motocoin.org or https://motocoin-dev.github.io/motocoin-site/
+For more information, as well as an immediately useable, binary version of the Motocoin client sofware, see https://motocurrency.org

 License
 -------